Next.js and Gatsby

 One more thing

-So we've taken a roundabout tour of the two ecosystems built around Next.js and Gatsby.
+So we took a brief comparative tour of Next.js and Gatsby.
 Both platforms are popular, robust and without a doubt represent great advancements in the craft of web development.
 They're both examples of a new startup archetype of companies that emerge from successful open source projects.
 Most of all, I love that they make the PRPL pattern accessible by doing all the work under the hood.
 That being said, there's one idea I always find myself circling back to:

 You can't use Next.js or Gatsby if you don't want to use React.

 I think there's an opportunity here for a PRPL framework to be built on web standards like custom elements rather than on top of another framework or library.
 It's an idea I tinker with often, and one I think is worth exploring for the future.